On the quantum computational complexity of classical linear dynamics with geometrically local interactions: Dequantization and universality: Introduction

 \section{Introduction}

 The simulation of quantum systems is one of the key problems expected to demonstrate exponential quantum advantage.
 This advantage is natural because quantum computers inherently utilize the principles of quantum mechanics as Feynman pointed out~\cite{feynman1982simulating}.
 Moreover, such speedups achieved in quantum simulation is guaranteed by rigorous analysis with computational complexity theory.
-That is, quantum simulation problem is $\mathrm{BQP}$-complete~\cite{feynman1986quantum, lloyd1996universal, kitaev2002classical}, which implies that ``any'' classical algorithm cannot simulate those quantum systems efficiently under the plausible complexity theoretic assumption.
+That is, quantum simulation problem is $\mathrm{BQP}$-complete~\cite{feynman1986quantum, lloyd1996universal, kitaev2002classical}, which implies that ``any'' classical algorithm cannot simulate those quantum systems efficiently under the widely-believed complexity-theoretic assumption $\mathrm{BPP}\neq \mathrm{BQP}$.